fbpx

 1974 team

 Their match record for the season was an astonishing 59-1.
-Schwam’s all-time singles record at IUP was 35-1.
+March’s all-time singles record at IUP was 35-1.
 It was written that her team “pummeled opponents like a ruthless heavyweight champion, always winning by a knockout, never showing mercy.
 A case could even be made that the 1974 team most dominant team in school history, regardless of sport.
 Not only did the Indians win fifty-nine of sixty singles and doubles matches that fall; they took 118 of 124 sets.
 The challenge facing foes was comparable to climbing Everest in a howling blizzard.”

 After graduation in 1975, Schwam headed to Florida during the summer to play the tennis circuit, hoping to break into the professional ranks.
 She did play well for a while on the Virginia Slims circuit in Brownsville, Texas.
 But she quit by the next year.
 She said, “I didn’t like the other players.
 They were just spoiled-brat kids, and when I realized these were the people I was going to travel with and spend time with, I decided that it just wasn’t for me.”